 Website Terms

-As an independent contractor pitching for work in a competitive business climate, you’ll likely need a website to act as a brochure for your freelance services.
+As an independent contractor, having a website to showcase your freelance services can set you apart in a competitive market.
 If so, you should upload suitable Website Terms to your site.

 These terms act as a form of contract between you and the users of your site, covering such areas as permitted user rights and copyright protection over your content and images etc. Most websites will provide Terms & Conditions on how their site works, covering things from cookies usage and advertising to intellectual property.
 If you’re handling personal data in any way, you should also have a Privacy Policy in place.